-- Diversified government-solutions company with the scale and differentiated expertise to solve the tough challenges that governments face in flexible, cost-effective ways - LTM September 30, 2020 Revenues and Adj.
-EBITDA of \$1.93 billion and \$400 million (20.7% margin), respectively - Owns and manages nearly 19 million square feet of real estate used by government - Approximately 60% of privately-owned correctional facilities in the U.S. - Unprecedented commitment to Environmental, Social and Governance (ESG) reporting within the corrections industry - Founded in 1983 and headquartered in Brentwood, Tennessee - Converting from a REIT to a C-Corp effective as of January 1, 2021, to provide financial flexibility
+- Diversified government-solutions company with the scale and differentiated expertis solve the tough challenges that governments face in flexible, cost-effective ways - Full year 2020 Revenues and Adj.
+EBITDA of \$1.91 billion and \$405 million (21.2%) margin), respectively - Owns and manages nearly 18 million square feet of real estate used by government - Approximately 60% of privately-owned correctional facilities in the U.S. - Unprecedented commitment to Environmental, Social and Governance (ESG) report within the corrections industry - Founded in 1983 and headquartered in Brentwood, Tennessee - Converting from a REIT to a C-Corp effective as of January 1, 2021, to provide final flexibility

-Provides a broad range of solutions to government partners through three segments
+Provides a broad range of solutions to government partne through three segments

-CoreCivic's historical core business, addresses the need for correctional facilities, including programming, recreational, courts, and administrative spaces

-EST. 1983

-Properties

-Leases mission-critical real

-estate to government tenants to

-address serious challenges in

-their criminal justice

-infrastructure

-EST. 2012

-Community

-Completes spectrum of correctional services by providing needed residential reentry facilities and non-residential services primarily to states and localities

-EST. 2013

-Compelling Investment Opportunity...

-Market Leader with Critical Infrastructure in Market with High Entry Barriers

-- Largest private owner of real-estate utilized by government agencies - Public overcrowding or lack of facilities drive private market need - Significant cost and time to build new facility - Longstanding Government Relationships with High Renewal Rates - 35+ year history of government service and relationships - Average retention rate of 94% since 20151

-Conservative Balance Sheet with Strong Predictable Cash Flows and Diversified Growth

-- Strong and predictable cash flow from large unencumbered asset base - Moderate leverage and strong fixed charge coverage - Diversifying toward growing Properties and Community segments - Proven Management Team with Track Record of Excellence Over Multiple Administrations - Combined 120+ years experience - Unwavering commitment to rehabilitation and combating recidivism

-...That Benefits the Public Good

-Prepares Offenders for Successful Reentry Into Society

-- Improved conditions - > Reduced overcrowding, modern amenities, and improved medical programs - ➤ 99.6% average facility ACA Audit Score in 2019 - Focus on rehabilitation and reentry - > Supports legislation designed to eliminate discrimination against rehabilitated justice-involved persons - > Training and treatment programs

-Company's ESG Focus Benefits All Stakeholders

-Serves the needs of government partners, taxpayers and the broader community
+Compelling I nvestment Opportunity se to Market Leader with Critical Infrastructure in Market with High Entry Barriers Largest private owner of real-estate utilized by governmen agencies Public overcrowding or lack of facilities drive private market Significant cost and time to build new facility nt Longstanding Government Relationships with High Renewal Rates 35+ year history of government service and relationships Average retention rate of 94% since 20161 orting ancial Conservative Balance Sheet with Strong Predictable Cash Flows and Diversified Growth Strong and predictable cash flow from large unencumbered base Moderate leverage and strong fixed charge coverage Diversifying toward growing Properties and Community set ers Proven Management Team with Track Record of Excellence Over Multiple Administrations Combined 120+ years experience Unwavering commitment to rehabilitation and combating r ty That Be nefits the Public Good ctrum of vices by residential and non- Prepares Offenders for Successful Reentry Into Society Improved conditions Reduced overcrowding, modern amenities, and improved programs 99.5% average facility ACA Audit Score in 2020 Focus on rehabilitation and reentry Supports legislation designed to eliminate discrimination a rehabilitated justice-involved persons Training and treatment programs primarily to alities 013 Company's ESG Focus Benefits All Stakeholders Serves the needs of government partners, taxpayers and broader community